radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 # How to use Dapr Building Blocks in Radius applications

 The following code shows how the same Radius application above can reference the Dapr State Store building block instead of DynamoDB.
-In addition to adding the Dapr state store to your applicatoin definition, you'll need to change your application code to call the Dapr state store API vs the DynamoDB API.
-With that work complete, and with the Radius applicatoin definition below, your application code will be fully portable across on-premise and public clouds.
+In addition to adding the Dapr state store to your application definition, you'll need to change your application code to call the Dapr state store API vs the DynamoDB API.
+With that work complete, and with the Radius application definition below, your application code will be fully portable across on-premise and public clouds.

 ```
 //You still import Radius, but not AWS